 The next place, while there was a bit of a kerfuffle to get there (a bit of phone tag, T having to work late and throwing our appointment into jeopardy, etc), was an entirely different experience.
-The staff were friendly but laid-back and instantly made me feel at ease.
+The staff at this affordable wedding venue in West Auckland were friendly but laid-back and instantly made me feel at ease.
 The deal was sealed when I learned the onsite chapel is being de-sanctified.
 I may have said this before, but neither of us is religious, so a church wedding didn’t feel right to me.
 A church that isn’t a church?
 So very, very us.

 So it’s official: the Corban Estate Arts Centre is the place for us, with its little chapel, and its ex-wine cellar that’s now a function room.

-For anyone who’s interested, some other places I considered and discarded for various reasons were:
+For anyone who’s interested, some other Auckland wedding venues I considered and discarded for various reasons were: